How to teach your children about electrical safety at home

 - Avoid keeping electronic items (such as a hair dryer or a mobile phone) plugged in and switched on while you are away.
 Small children tend to put these things in their mouth.

 - Keep drinks away from electrical appliances as water and electricity NEVER MIX!

 - Watch for overloads!
 If children play and plug in too many electrical devices into one outlet, an overload may occur.

 - Remember extension cords are a serious tripping hazard, especially for little ones, when they’re not set up properly.

 - Teach your children to hold the plug and not the cord when unplugging something, in order to avoid potential damages.

 - Install safety switches or residual current devices, which cut the power immediately in an emergency.

+It’s never too soon for your kids to learn about electrical safety at home.
+Start teaching your children at an early age!
 If you need any electrical services, call your local team at Jaric Electrical at 1300 452 742 and get friendly advice from our professionals.